Flavor & Ingredient Tips

 -

-Create a well in the center and gradually pour in the warm milk and warm water.
-Mix with a whisk or spoon until smooth, forming a thick but pourable batter, similar to pancake batter consistency.
+Make a well in the center and gradually pour in the warm milk and warm water.
+Mix with a whisk or spoon until smooth, forming a thick but pourable batter similar to pancake batter.

 -